Introduction

 Diversity

 Often seeming bland and lifeless to the casual observer, a Dry Sclerophyll forest is highly complex and diverse, with up to twice as many different plant species per square metre as a rainforest.
 Animal diversity is also high.
-The generally harsher conditions for existence within a dry sclerophyll forest promote speciation and diversity.
+The generally harsher conditions for existence within a dry sclerophyll forest promote speciation26 and diversity.
 Every tiny variation in soil, light, or moisture levels offers a niche for a new species to evolve.
 In contrast, environments with rich soils and plenty of water tend to favour a few species which can take advantage of them most rapidly.

 Many species listed as threatened or endangered in NSW exist within a Dry Sclerophyll forest including koalas, masked owls, squirrel gliders, tiger quolls, and many plant species including Spider flowers (Grevillea oldei).
 Protected areas of this vegetation type provide effective biodiversity reserves for the future.